-Sharjah Art Foundation presents Slanted Squares, a solo exhibition of the work of Marwan Rechmaoui organised by the Bonnefanten Museum in Maastricht, the Netherlands, in collaboration with Sharjah Art Foundation.
+Sharjah Art Foundation presents Slanted Squares, a solo exhibition of the work of Marwan Rechmaoui organised by the Bonnefantenmuseum, Maastricht and Sharjah Art Foundation on the occasion of the Bonnefanten Award for Contemporary Art 2019 (BACA).
+The exhibition is curated by Zeynep Öz.
 Recipient of the 2019 Bonnefanten Award for Contemporary Art (BACA), Rechmaoui uses industrial materials such as concrete, rubber, tar and glass to investigate the role of demographics and urbanisation within the complex cultural dynamics and history of Beirut.

 ‘The Buildings’ series is an ongoing project consisting of five sculptures, each referencing buildings in Lebanon that exist in a state of suspension.
 The buildings are either unfinished or currently being used for functions other than those originally intended.
 The second series, ‘Pillars’, was started in 2014 at the beginning of the Syrian war, when media coverage provoked feelings in Rechmaoui that he associated with Beirut 20 years earlier.
 The large-scale works simultaneously reference the corruption of foundations as well as inhabitants’ experience of abandonment.
 The last series, begun at the end of 2018 and still ongoing, is ‘Tapestries’, which uses repeating standard 5 x 5 cm building units to form new compositions and introduce narratives of construction, destruction, disruption and continuity.